Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Nonlinear system of equations

 \subsubsection{Well-balanced property}

-For the scheme presented above one can show the following \begin{theorem} Assume that we have a fixed, but possibly non-uniform, grid $\{x_j^n\}$.
+The following property can be shown for the scheme presented above: \begin{theorem} Assume that we have a fixed, but possibly non-uniform, grid $\{x_j^n\}$.
 If on the $n$\up{th} time layer we have the \emph{lake at rest state}, \ie

 then, the predictor--corrector scheme described above will preserve this state at the $(n+1)$\up{th} time layer. \end{theorem}

 \begin{proof} Since $x_{t,j} \equiv 0$, $\forall j$ and taking into account the definition \eqref{eq:lake} of the lake at rest state, we have: